geekxflood/prometheus-inventory-manager/README.md

     Tool-->>User: Export complete
 ```

-## Functions and Types

-### `SetInsecureSSL()`
+### Functions

-This function sets the `InsecureSkipVerify` field of the TLS config to true, which allows the tool to ignore SSL certificate validation errors.
+- `SetInsecureSSL()` This function sets the `InsecureSkipVerify` field of the TLS config to true, which allows the tool to ignore SSL certificate validation errors.
 This function is used in the `ApiCaller` function to allow connections to Prometheus instances with self-signed certificates.

-### `ApiCaller(url string, method string, body io.Reader, headers map[string]string) ([]byte, int, error)`

-This function sends an HTTP request to a given URL with the specified method and body, and returns the response body, status code and error (if any).
+- `ApiCaller(url string, method string, body io.Reader, headers map[string]string) ([]byte, int, error)` This function sends an HTTP request to a given URL with the specified method and body, and returns the response body, status code and error (if any).
 This function is used to interact with the Prometheus API.

-### `GetAllMetricsMetadata(prometheusURL string) MetricsMetadataResponseType`

-This function retrieves the metadata for all the metrics from a given Prometheus instance by sending a GET request to the `/api/v1/targets/metadata` endpoint of the Prometheus API.
+- `GetAllMetricsMetadata(prometheusURL string) MetricsMetadataResponseType` This function retrieves the metadata for all the metrics from a given Prometheus instance by sending a GET request to the `/api/v1/targets/metadata` endpoint of the Prometheus API.
 The function returns a `MetricsMetadataResponseType` struct containing the metadata for each metric.

-### `GetAllAlertingRules(prometheusURL string) AlertingRulesResponseType`

-This function retrieves the alerting rules from a given Prometheus instance by sending a GET request to the `/api/v1/rules` endpoint of the Prometheus API.
+- `GetAllAlertingRules(prometheusURL string) AlertingRulesResponseType` This function retrieves the alerting rules from a given Prometheus instance by sending a GET request to the `/api/v1/rules` endpoint of the Prometheus API.
 The function returns an `AlertingRulesResponseType` struct containing the rules.

-### `WriteMetricsMetadataToCSV(metricsMetadata MetricsMetadataResponseType, filename string) error`

-This function writes the metadata for all the metrics to a CSV file named `metrics.csv` in the `output` directory.
+-  `WriteMetricsMetadataToCSV(metricsMetadata MetricsMetadataResponseType, filename string) error` This function writes the metadata for all the metrics to a CSV file named `metrics.csv` in the `output` directory.
 The function takes a `MetricsMetadataResponseType` struct as input, and returns an error if the file cannot be created or if there is an error while writing the data.

 ### Types